-The funding in relation to the development receipts and cost overruns is a risk borne by the Council.
+The funding in relation to the development receipts is a risk effectively borne by the Council.
 In the event that these development receipts are not produced in time to support the underpass development, the Council will provide the additional funding required through their own funds.

-Each of the development elements already has an appropriate level of contingency built into the costings.
-Whilst Network Rail is experienced in the delivery of these infrastructure developments and further confirmation will come once we progress through the GRIP process, in the event that Network Rail's initial costings are too optimistic, the Council will absorb the commercial risk of funding shortfall through their own development receipts.
+Each of the development elements already has an appropriate level of contingency built into the costings, as developed by Network Rail in conjunction with their advisors, Volker Fitzpatrick and WS Atkins.
+Whilst Network Rail are experienced in the delivery of these infrastructure developments and further confirmation will come once we progress through the GRIP process, in the event that Network Rail's initial costings are too optimistic, the Council will absorb the commercial risk of funding shortfall through their own development receipts.